pdf-raku/PDF-Content-raku/README.md

 # PDF::Content

-This Raku module is a library of roles and classes for basic PDF content creation and rendering, including text, images, basic colors, core fonts and general graphics.
+This Raku module is a library of roles and classes for basic PDF content creation and rendering, including text, images, basic colors, core fonts, marked content and general graphics.

 It is centered around implementing a graphics state machine and provding support for the operators and graphics variables as listed in the [PDF::API6 Graphics Documentation](https://github.com/p6-pdf/PDF-API6#appendix-i-graphics).